 Search vs. Display

-First things first, select Search Network Only for your campaign type so you’re targeting only the Google Search Network and not the Display Network.
+Select Search Network Only for your campaign type, so you’re targeting only the Google Search Network and not the Display Network.

 The display network is a completely different animal than search advertising and it requires a different set of keywords, ads, and landing pages.
 So always set up separate campaigns to target each network.